Virginia Tech® home

 The Virginia Tech College of Engineering pushes the boundaries beyond classroom learned knowledge by applying a hands-on, multidisciplinary approach to preparing students to be highly recruitable problem solvers and leaders.

-The college's youngest faculty are poised to further research in critical areas, collectively earning eight National Science Foundation CAREER awards, one DARPA Young Faculty Award, and one Young Investigator award in 2022.
+The college's youngest faculty are poised to further research in critical areas, collectively earning six National Science Foundation CAREER awards in 2023.

-The college offers 32 undergraduate engineering majors16 doctoral, and 19 master's programs across 12 departments and two schools.
+The college offers 35 undergraduate engineering majors17 doctoral, and 18 master's programs across 13 departments and two schools.

 The college continues to be at the forefront of innovation and research, working in disruptive technology areas that include autonomous systems and robotics, cybersecurity, cyber-physical systems, the internet of things, data analytics and decision sciences, injury and occupational biomechanics, manufacturing materials, and systems, energy engineering and science, sustainable infrastructure and construction, transportation and logistics, turbomachinery and diagnostics, corrosion and water, and wireless communications and security.